Ouranosinc/scen_workflow_afr/README.md

   modified ini files accordingly;
 - Added information about the climate indices parameters in config.py;
-- Now using a dayofyear string (ex: '04-14' for April 14th) instead of dayofyear (ex: 104 for April 14th) as the input to climate index functions (also applies to .ini files).
+- Now using a dayofyear string (ex: '04-14' for April 14th) instead of dayofyear (ex: 104 for April 14th) as the input to climate index functions (also applies to .ini files);
+- Adding function 'utils.clean_NetCDF' to discard potentially incomplete NetCDF files from the current exec directory.

 ## Contributing